 Sometimes there are inaccuracies in applicant details.
 In some cases, the inaccuracy isn’t deliberate.
 For instance, say the applicant is called Steven.
 Common variants of the name include Stephen and Steve.
 If, for instance the applicant writes Steve instead of Steven, the background checking company may find difficulty finding records – especially if the records exist under the name Steven.

 The bottom line is that when applicant information is false or incomplete, it makes finding applicant records more difficult.
-This forces the background screening companies to double-check every result in order to locate the accurate information.
-This inevitably leads to delays.
+This forces the background screening companies to double-check every result to locate the accurate information.
+This leads to delays.
 The best thing staffing companies can do in this case is to ensure that they supply the background screening company with as much detail about applicants as possible.

 3. Legal and Institutional Restrictions

 At a basic level, background checks involve retrieving information from a variety of sources.
-Such sources are mostly housed in certain institutions.
+Such sources are housed in certain institutions.
 In most cases, the institutions place restrictions on the amount of time in which any information can be accessed.

 For instance, most background checking companies use the FBI to check applicant’s’ criminal history.
 Now, the FBI has its own timelines in which any information on its databases can be accessed.

 When background checking companies have to access information from institutions which have their own timelines, this can lead to delays.
 This is true especially in situations where timelines stretch beyond the normal 3-5 days.

 Besides institutions, some restrictions are legally based.
 There some jurisdictions which place restrictions on how soon certain public records can be accessed.
-For instance, in the State of Texas, getting a driving license report or state-wide criminal report takes a minimum of 48 hours.
+For instance, in the State of Texas, getting a driving license report or statewide criminal report takes at least 48 hours.

 In a nutshell, institutional and legal restrictions can limit how fast background checking companies can access information.
-This can ultimately lead to delays in the background checking process.
+This can lead to delays in the background checking process.